SifonFelipe/PyRenamer/README.md

 The script will prompt you to enter the path to the directory containing the files you want to rename and the prefix to be added to the new file names.

 *Directory Path: Enter the absolute or relative path to the directory containing the files.
-(You can use ./)*
+(You can use ./ or ~/)*

 *Prefix: Enter the prefix you want to prepend to each file's new name.*